PythonDeveloper310/lwe2d/README.md

 # LWE2D

-LWE2D is a lightweight 2D game engine built using Pygame.
+Light Weight Engine 2D or LWE2D for short is a simple 2D game engine built using Pygame.
-It is designed to be simple, minimal, and easy to extend, it is also open-source so you can customize or make new things with it.
+It is designed to be small, minimal, and easy to extend, it is also open-source so you can customize or make new things with it.

 ## Features
 - Lightweight core for easy understanding and customization